-Mood Boards Not all designers create mood boards.
+Not all designers create mood boards.
 Typically these are used in large scale commercial projects when the design process will be multi-phased.
 A commercial space can take months of planning just to come up with the concept.
 The mood board allows the designer to show the client what the “feel” of the space will be, prior to sourcing materials or furniture.
 Mood boards could be images of cars, buildings, nature, fabrics, colors… anything that shows a cohesive look and allows the designer to create a concept for the space.
-As a residential designer, I typically skip mood boards and go straight to concept boards, but here is a sample one:
+As a residential designer, I typically skip this step and go straight to concept boards, but here is a sample mood board:

-Materials Board The final step of the creative part of the design process.
-The materials board is presented to the client along with all of the other design drawings and images.
-It shows all of the materials, furniture, accessories, and colors that will be going into the room.
+The final step of the creative part of the design process is the materials board.
+This board is presented to the client along with all of the other design drawings and images.
+It shows the materials, furniture, accessories, and colors that will be going into the room.
 Any item I plan on using in the space gets placed on the materials board.
-Sometimes the material board looks nearly identical to the concept board and other times they look nothing alike.
+Sometimes the materials board looks nearly identical to the concept board and other times they look nothing alike.
 It all depends on what the clients decided during the concept consultation.
 Once the materials board and other drawings are approved by the client, the fun part can begin: putting together the space!

 Is there a design term that has you confused?
 Let me know, and I will cover it in a future installment of Defining Design Terms!